Skip to main navigation Skip to main content

 Step 1: Legally Establish Your Business

-Note: Sole Proprietorships & General Partnerships should contact the County Clerk where the business is located.
-All other business structures should register with the Kentucky Secretary of State, on the Kentucky Business OneStop Portal.
+Sole Proprietorships and General Partnerships should contact the County Clerk where the business is located.

 Step 2: Obtain Your Federal Employer Identification Number (FEIN) from the IRS.